| |

 Our efforts to raise awareness about chemical

-sensitivity include the distribution of a six-page selected bibliography
+sensitivity include the distribution of a twelve-page selected bibliography

 of studies and articles on chemical sensitivity published in peer-reviewed